MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/role-persona-mapping.md

 As part of unified routing you can enable the persona mapping settings.
 Persona mapping gives your organization the option to add custom security roles alongside existing Customer Service and Omnichannel for Customer Service roles.
 The admin, supervisor, and agent personas are user archetypes that security roles can map to.
 By mapping custom security roles to personas, you can fine-tune data access and security across users and business units.

 You can create and assign custom security roles in the Microsoft Dynamics 365 admin center.
 Persona mapping can be found in the Omnichannel admin center or Customer Service Hub in the **User attributes** section.
-For the custom security roles to be functional, perform the following steps.
+For the custom security roles to be functional, perform the following steps:

 1. Create custom security roles.
 2. Map roles to personas.